 Key points to remember about glue ear

-Always see a doctor if your are worried about your child's hearing.
+Always see a doctor if you are worried about your child's hearing.

-- with glue ear there is fluid in the middle ear (the space behind the ear drum)
+- children with glue ear have sticky fluid in their middle ear (the space behind the ear drum)

 - glue ear can affect one or both ears

-- the main symptom of glue ear is hearing difficulty
+- the main symptom of glue ear is having trouble hearing

 - hearing loss for long periods during the early years may affect speech and language development